 Canadian scientists have found a reason behind why we get thirsty before bed.
-Sleep time thirst could give vision into other odd and annoying aspects of daily life.
-It insists our circadian rhythms, like jet lag or changing shifts at work.
+Sleep time thirst could give a vision into other odd and annoying aspects of daily life.
+It insists on our circadian rhythms, like jet lag or changing shifts at work.

 Scientists said, “This means the intake of water before sleep is largely there as a pre-emptive measure to keep the mice hydrated all the way through their sleep cycle.
 It suggests that a biological mechanism was triggering the thirst, even though the body itself wasn’t dehydrated.”

 So, they tested it by particularly analyzing neuropeptide vasopressin.
 This neuropeptide vasopressin is generated in the SCN.
 It uses sniffer cells to controls things like water retention and blood restriction.
 Scientists then inserted team injected sniffer cells specifically designed to blow when they came in contact with vasopressin into the mice and then stimulated their SCN.
-When the SCN was triggered, the cells starts blowing.
-Thus it confirmed that vasopressin is released in high quantities when the body’s biological clock is electrically stimulated.
+When the SCN was triggered, the cells start blowing.
+Thus it is confirmed that vasopressin is released in high quantities when the body’s biological clock is electrically stimulated.

 Scientists used genetically modified mice to turn neurons on and off to see if vasopressin can trigger thirst neurons.
 This allows them to observe what the neuropeptide does when released by the SCN.
 At last, they saw vasopressin can turn on these thirst neurons.
 And this leads mice to drink water despite not actually needing to.

-Scientists said, “It means mice biological clock has inbuilt feature that can predict when sleep will start.
-That’s why it triggers the brain to drink required water to stay healthy during long periods of rest.”
+Scientists said, “It means mice biological clock has an inbuilt feature that can predict when sleep will start.
+That’s why it triggers the brain to drink the required water to stay healthy during long periods of rest.”

 Bourque said, “More importantly, this advance our understanding of how the clock executes a circadian rhythm has applications in situations such as jet lag and shift work.”